12 Benefits of a Grain-Free Diet for Dogs

 Gets rid of genetically modified corn

 The jury is still out on the safety of genetically modified organisms (GMOs).
-And while science may ultimately determine that these ingredients are safe, many dog owners are keen to avoid them in the meantime.
+And while science may ultimately determine that these ingredients are safe, many dog owners are keen to avoid them.
 Corn is one of the most commonly modified ingredients used in many dog foods, so by sticking to grain-free products, you can help cut down on the number of GMOs your pet eats.
 Some grain-free formulations take things a step further, and avoid using other common GMOs, including soy and canola.

 Best Grain-Free Dog Foods